Your Memories of Christmas Past

 Christmas again.
 It’s a truly wonderful time of year.
 We think it’s pretty clear, from our special Christmas website, and the music we play this festive time, that here at Your Christmas station, we really do love this time of the year.

-Perhaps it’s the fact that, for once a year, we are all a little more tolerant.
+Perhaps it’s the fact that, for once a year, we are all a little more tolerant, a little more caring of each other.
 Perhaps it’s because for just a day or two, we all try, at least, to treat each other a little better.
 Or perhaps it’s because Christmas brings with it some of our most powerful emotions, memories and deep feelings of nostalgia.

 It is truly a wonderful time, and yes, we unashamedly love it very much indeed.